-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL & SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of shareholders (the "Shareholders") of K-Bro Linen Inc. (the "Corporation" or "K-Bro") will be held at the offices of Stikeman Elliott LLP, Calgary & Elliott Boardrooms, 5300 Commerce Court West, 199 Bay Street, Toronto, Ontario on Wednesday, June 13, 2018 at 9:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of shareholders (the "Shareholders") of K-Bro Linen Inc. (the "Corporation" or "K-Bro") will be held at the offices of Stikeman Elliott LLP, 53rd Floor, 5300 Commerce Court West, 199 Bay Street, Toronto, Ontario on Thursday, June 6, 2019 at 9:00 a.m.
 (Eastern Time) for the following purposes:

-- 1. TO RECEIVE AND CONSIDER the audited consolidated financial statements of the Corporation for the year ended December 31, 2017, together with the report of the auditors thereon; - 2.
-TO ELECT the directors of the Corporation for the ensuing year; - 3.
-TO APPOINT PricewaterhouseCoopers LLP as the independent auditors of the Corporation and authorize the Board of Directors to fix their remuneration; and - 4.
-TO TRANSACT such other business as may properly come before the Meeting or any postponement or adjournment thereof.
+- 1) TO RECEIVE AND CONSIDER the audited consolidated financial statements of the Corporation for the year ended December 31, 2018, together with the report of the auditors thereon; - 2) TO ELECT the directors of the Corporation for the ensuing year; - 3) TO APPOINT PricewaterhouseCoopers LLP as the independent auditors of the Corporation and authorize the Board of Directors to fix their remuneration; - 4) TO ADOPT a resolution, the text of which is reproduced in Schedule B of the management information circular of the Corporation accompanying this Notice of Meeting (the "Information Circular"), approving, ratifying and confirming the shareholder rights plan adopted by the board of directors of the Corporation on April 23, 2019; and - 5) TO TRANSACT such other business as may properly come before the Meeting or any postponement or adjournment thereof.

 As a Shareholder, you are entitled to attend the Meeting and to cast one vote for each common share of the Corporation that you own.
-The specific details of all matters proposed to be put before the Meeting are set forth in the management information circular accompanying this Notice of Meeting.
+The specific details of all matters proposed to be put before the Meeting are set forth in the accompanying Information Circular.

 It is desirable that as many shares of the Corporation as possible be represented at the Meeting.
 If you cannot attend the Meeting and would like your shares represented, please complete the enclosed instrument of proxy and return it as soon as possible in the envelope provided for that purpose.
-To be valid, all proxies must be received by AST Trust Company, P.O.
-Box 721, Agincourt, Ontario, MIS OA1 or faxed to 866.781.3111, not later than 9:00 a.m.
-(Eastern Time) on June 11, 2018 or if the Meeting is adjourned, at least forty-eight (48) hours (excluding weekends and holidays), before the time set for the Meeting to resume.
+To be valid, all proxies must be received by AST Trust Company (Canada), P.O.
+Box 721, Agincourt, Ontario, M1S OA1 or faxed to 866.781.3111, not later than 9:00 a.m.
+(Eastern Time) on June 4, 2019 or if the Meeting is adjourned, at least forty-eight (48) hours (excluding weekends and holidays), before the time set for the Meeting to resume.
 Late proxies may be accepted or rejected by the Chair of the Meeting at his or her discretion, and the Chair is under no obligation to accept or reject any particular late proxy.

 If you are a non-registered beneficial Shareholder, you must follow the instructions provided by your broker, securities dealer, bank, trust company or similar entity in order to vote your shares.
-The accompanying management information circular provides additional information relating to the matters to be dealt with at the Meeting and forms part of this Notice of Meeting.
+The accompanying Information Circular provides additional information relating to the matters to be dealt with at the Meeting and forms part of this Notice of Meeting.

-DATED at Edmonton, Alberta this 23rd day of April 2018
+DATED at Edmonton, Alberta this 23rd day of April 2019.